Thar-Allah Headquarters: Operational units

 The Thar-Allah Headquarters is responsible for coordinating the activities of both operational and territorial units.
 In this respect, the Thar-Allah Headquarters may be compared to a corps-level command.

-The Headquarters most important operational units are the 10th Operational Division Seyyed ol Shohada of Karaj, Alborz province, and the 27th Operational Division Mohammad Rasoul Allah in Tehran.
-Alongside Operational Divisions there are three Brigades:
+Its most important operational units are the 10th Operational Division Seyyed ol Shohada of Karaj, Alborz province, and the 27th Operational Division Mohammad Rasoul Allah in Tehran.
+In addition to these operational divisional units there are three brigade-level units: